-In the following sections, we show how the expansion of suboxia is related to net primary production in the ocean (NPP), the export of organic matter (Sect.
-4.1) and to nitrogen limitation (Sect.
+In the following sections, we show how the expansion of suboxia is related to net primary production (NPP) in the ocean, the export of organic matter (Sect.
+4.1) and nitrogen limitation (Sect.
 4.2).

-Finally, we show how changes in O2 solubility and utilization vary over time and affect the global O2 inventory (Sect.
+Finally, we show how changes in O_2 solubility and utilization vary over time and affect the global O_2 inventory (Sect.
 4.3).
-The latter approach gives another perspective because changes in O2 inventories are a global integrated signal in comparison to the extent of suboxia, which are a consequence of more local processes.
+The latter approach gives another perspective because changes in O_2 inventories are a globally integrated signal in comparison to the extent of suboxia, which is a consequence of more local processes.